-All College employees and students, excluding licensed professionals from the Counseling Center and the College Chaplain, are obligated by Title IX to report sexual misconduct.
+All College employees and students, excluding Student Health Center staff, licensed professionals from the Counseling Center, the College Chaplain, and the YWCA Victim Advocate are obligated by Title IX to report sexual misconduct.
+These individuals are considered “Confidential Employees”.

-To discuss a situation involving sexual misconduct confidentially, notify the Counseling Center or the College Chaplain (or their off campus equivalents).
+To discuss a situation involving sexual misconduct confidentially, notify a Confidential Employee or their off-campus equivalents.

-To report a situation involving sexual misconduct, contact a non-confidential resource.
+To report a situation involving sexual misconduct, contact a non-confidential resource, such as the Title IX Coordinator or a Deputy Title IX Coordinator.

 What to do if you or someone you know is sexually assaulted